sqr8ap/Capstone/README.md

 See 'GeneOverlap.csv' for list of 32 genes differentially expressed in both the 6-sample, high-confidence subset as well as the 11-sample, low-confidence subset.

-'DE_Report_Harmonized' contains limited analyses conducted in an effort to further normalize via harmonization the gene expression data.
+'DE_Report_Harmonized' contains limited analyses conducted in an effort to further normalize the gene expression data via harmonization.